Background-free calibrated electric-field imaging with Rydberg-state fluorescence and Autler-Townes splitting: Introduction

 In this work, we specifically choose to use fluorescence, not coinciding with any laser wavelengths used in the experiment.
 This results in excellent SNR, since fluorescence at our chosen wavelength can only occur when the mmWave field drives the otherwise forbidden transition.
 This is in contrast to probe-fluorescence-based imaging, in which measurements are made by monitoring the difference in fluorescence intensity as the probe is scanned through resonance.

-We combine fluorescence‑based imaging with the localized Autler–Townes (AT) splitting of a Rydberg resonance.
-Specifically, we first take images of the fluorescence while scanning one of the lasers around the Rydberg dark state.
+We extend fluorescence‑based imaging techniques based on localized Autler-Townes (AT) splitting of a Rydberg resonance using a normally dark transition.
+Specifically, we first take images of the fluorescence while scanning one of the lasers around the Rydberg dark state when in in the presence of mmWave.
 Then, we visualize the AT splitting by constructing a composite image of the fluorescence intensity with respect to the laser detuning.
-This provides a calibrated, position‑resolved measurement of the mmWave field inside the vapor cell.
+This splitting then allows us to extract the local Rabi frequency along the laser and provides a calibrated, position‑resolved measurement of the mmWave field as well as relative Rydberg population within the optical beams inside the vapor cell.